-Teamwork is essential at DELC, and all staff members depend on one another to arrive at work on time and keep to their set schedules.
-This allows us to meet student needs in the best way possible, ensure consistency in classrooms, and minimize disruptions in the schedule.
+Teamwork is essential at DELC, and all staff members depend on one another to arrive at work on time, return from breaks on time, and keep to their set schedules.
+This allows us to meet st udent needs in the best way possible, ensure consistency in classrooms, and minimize disruptions in the schedule.
 Every employee is expected to maintain a strong attendance record.

 Employees who are unable to report for work on time for any reason must inform the Executive Director with as much advance notice as possible.
 In an emergency situation, employees must tell the Executive Director as soon as it is practical.
 Employees shall not leave a message with another employee or leave a voice message on the school phone.
-Employees must personally tell the Executive Director by telephone or text message why they will be absent and when they expect to return to work to ensure appropriate coverage is in place.
-If texting, you must have confirmation with a return phone call or message from the Executive Director to ensure the message was received.
+Employees must personally tell the Executive Director or Assistant Director by telephone or text message why they will be absent and when they expect to return to work to ensure appropriate coverage is in place.
+If texting, you must have conf irmation with a return phone call or message from the Executive Director to ensure the message was received.